Saturday, October 19, 2024

 7. What are the key defining moments in their past, both good and bad?

-Of course, you can write yourself into a corner this way, so also be wary of being too free if that's not your nature.
-You don't want to make up a bunch of wonderful backstory and discover none of it works on the grand scale--or worse--contradicts itself.
+Of course, you can write yourself into a corner this way (which can be fun and a great way to be unpredictable), but also be wary of being too free if that's not your nature.
+You don't want to make up a bunch of wonderful backstories and discover none of it works on the grand scale—or worse—contradicts itself.

 How do you create your characters?
 Do they start fully formed or as empty shells?